-Do you currently file additional declarations using the GPA or SPA, or do you hold an IIAA authorisation for storage in a customs warehouse, inward processing, or temporary import?
+Do you currently file additional declarations using the Automated Periodic Declaration (GPA) and the Written Periodic Declaration (SPA)GPA or SPA, or do you haveold an An IIAA authorisationEIDR authorisation for storage in a customs warehouse, inward processing, or temporary import?
 This means you will file your declarations using DMS 4.1.
-Three scenarios have been developed for your situation, which have been explained in a digital Customs information session in August 2020.
-An additional digital information session will be held in April 2021.
-We have sent all companies that will be affected by these changes a letter on the subject.
-This letter was sent both by post and by e-mail.
+To this end, we developed 3 scenarios which we discussed in our webinar of 21 April 2021.
+We then asked companies which scenario best fits their business operations.

 The amended message specifications (MIG) for DMS 4.0 and 4.1 have now been published on the website of the National Helpdesk Dutch Customs, in the information section of the Dutch Customs Support Centre for Software Developers.
 Here you can also find more information about the test environment for companies (BTO) and the so-called validation test service (VTS).

 In order to properly implement the changes, a focus group comprised of representatives from the business sector has been set up to discuss the changes business will be facing due to the implementation of DMS.
 If you have any questions, please put them to your branch organisation or the bedrijvencontactpunt (commercial contact point ) in your region.